tjd1234/cmpt225summer2023/assignments/a2/README.md

 Running your program with `valgrind` is important, since it will help you find memory leaks, and other memory-related errors.

-> There should be on errors when you run this program!
-If you find one,
+> **Note** There should be *no* errors when you run this testing!
+If you find
-> double-check that you are running exactly the correct file, and using the
+> have any, double-check that you are running exactly the correct file, and
-> correct compiler options.
+> using the correct compiler options.

 ## Designing the Undo Stack

-As mentioned above, you are required to implement `undo()` using at least one *private stack* implemented as a singly-linked list inside the `Stringlist` class.
+As mentioned above, you must implement `undo()` using at least one *private stack* implemented as a singly-linked list inside the `Stringlist` class.
 You can modify `Stringlist` only as described at the start of this assignment.

 One idea for how undo can work is that every time `Stringlist` is modified by one of its methods, it *pushes* the *inverse* operation on the top of an undo stack.
 When `undo()` is called, it *pops* the top of the stack and applies that operation to the list thus undoing the most recent operation.

-**Important** `undo()` cannot be undone.
-There is no "re-do" feature in this assignment.

-All the methods in [Stringlist](Stringlist.h) marked "undoable" should work with `undo()`.
-Here are a few examples.
+**Important** All the methods in [Stringlist](Stringlist.h) marked "undoable" should work with `undo()`. `undo()` cannot be undone: there is no "re-do" feature in this assignment.

 Here are some examples of how specific methods should work.